 This is an internet/library search project.
 See the attached description of the project.
 You will be submitting this project twice.
-The first submission is due between January 31 and February 28.
+The first submission is due between February 11 and March 04.
 You have been assigned to a TERM PROJECT GROUP.
+Your submission schedule is spelled out in the document EXS 350 TERM PROJECT GROUPS.doc (see the course home page on Moodle).
 You will receive feedback on content, style, organization and grammar, and receive a preliminary grade.
 This preliminary grade represents 10% of your final grade in the course.
-You will have about 3 weeks to revise the project and resubmit it between March 7 and March 28 depending upon your TERM PROJECT GROUP submission schedule.
+You will have about 3 weeks to revise the project and resubmit it between March 11 and April 01 depending upon your TERM PROJECT GROUP submission schedule.
 The grade in the second submission represents 5% of your final grade in the course.
 You are strongly advised to select a topic and initiate your project in the first week of class.